 Easy, Plug-and-Play Curricula for Teachers

 A teacher’s time is a finite resource – and it’s one of the biggest challenges to teaching personal finance in the classroom.
 We also know that interactive and engaging technology is only useful if it’s easy to set up and use.
 That’s why we believe that one-on-one teacher training and school-to-company relationships are so important.
-Our platforms are provide simple, scalable technology to teachers in any school environment.
+Our platforms provide simple, scalable technology to teachers in any school environment.
 Something easy to use like EverFi ensures that critical lessons like financial education are taught in the classroom.

 Tracked Knowledge Gains and Behavioral Change for Individual Students (and Across our Network)